Skip to main content

 stk destroy infra

 This feature is temporarily disabled.
-During this period, if you need to destroy an Infrastructure, please contact our support team.
+During this period, if you need to destroy an Infrastructure, contact our support.

-The stk destroy infra command destroys an Infrastructure in an environment.
+The stk destroy infra command destroys an Infrastructure from an environment.

 Usage